Types of Tracking

 Digital Matter devices revolve around the concept of 'a Trip' for their tracking, and there are several ways you can commence and end a trip.
-The Bolt OBD II tracker is defaulted to use Emulated trip starts or 'Movement detect' trip starts to log the movement, sometimes this has it's limitations in niche applications.
-Multiple options are provided so the user can tailor the Bolt's settings for optimal trip tracking performance.

 - If the GPS shows movement over the start threshold, a trip is started.